jadebc/okR/README.md

 python parse_output.py hw01_score.JSON;
 rm -rf ./*;
 ```
+*Change "hw01.R" to the name of the homework starter file you gave to students.*
 5. If you are using R, you need to initialize a different Docker container for autograding that has R installed.
 Supply this in the `Docker Image` box (note that this is not shown in the video).
 The default is `cs61a/grading:latest` for a Python environment.
 For standard R usage, use `rocker/tidyverse:latest` or `rocker/r-base:latest`.
 If you need other specifications, you can [search](https://hub.docker.com/r/rocker/r-base/~/dockerfile/) for a Docker image to fit your needs.
 <p align="center">
   <img width="460" height="300" src="https://github.com/jadebc-berkeley/okR/blob/master/dockerfile.png">